coderwilson/FFX_TAS_Python/README.md

 ## Before starting a run

-* The correct game settings are used:
+* Make sure the correct game settings are used:
-  - Open the game launcher and set language, change resolution and set to windowed/borderless mode.
+  - Open the game launcher and set language, change resolution and set to windowed or borderless mode.
   - Launch the base game (`FFX.exe`).
 Press `Escape` and go into `System Settings > Key Bindings > Controller` and set the `Talk/Examine/Confirm` option to `A`.
 * Make sure that there are no physical XBox/Playstation controllers connected.
 This is because the virtual gamepad needs to be controller 1 for the TAS to work.
-* The correct settings for the run are set in `vars.py`:
+* Make sure the correct settings for the run are set in `vars.py`:
   - Change `self.setSeed = True` to `self.setSeed = False`
-* The correct GameState for your run is set in `main.py`.
-For a new game, use `GameState = "none"`.
+* Make sure the correct GameState for your run is set in `main.py`.
+For a new game, use `GameState = "none"` and `step_counter = 1`.
+Comment out any other assignment at the top of `main.py`.
 * In order for other GameStates to work, put the contents of `TAS Saves` into `%userprofile%/Documents/SQUARE ENIX/FINAL FANTASY X&X-2 HD Remaster/FINAL FANTASY X/`.

 ## Starting a run